 When tourists travel into or U.S. citizens settle in Mexico, the potential legal remedies differ.
 The procedure is different and the amount recovered is typically less in the Mexican legal system.

 However, in the case of an injury or death in Mexico, you may have a remedy in the U.S. justice system if the negligent party has U.S. contacts or is a corporation based in the U.S.

 MEXICAN LAW IN TEXAS COURTS: For an estimated 12 million U.S. citizens traveling to Mexico, if one in 10,000 suffers a tort, approximately 1,200 claims may be made in the United States.

 If personal injury or death of a loved one occurs during a stay in Mexico, tourist and expat attorneys at the Blumenshine Law Group can aggressively work for you to obtain fair compensation.
 There is no fee unless we recover, for serious injury or death cases while vacationing, working or living in Mexico.

-Mexico Personal Injury Law Compared U.S. Personal Injury Law
+Mexican Personal Injury Law Compared to U.S. Personal Injury Law

 Under American law, injury claim rights arise when another party fails in their “duty of care” to others and an injury or death results.
 Vehicle collisions, injuries sustained due to faulty goods or services, a trip or fall, psychological illness suffered as a result of abuse, and an injury caused by errors in hospital treatments or nursing home stays may provide a basis for a legal claim.
 In some instances, physical or psychological injuries sustained during the course of a crime may give rise to a personal injury incidents.
 Even a psychological illness caused by harassment or discrimination in the workplace could be grounds for litigation.